 Weekly Recital & Concert Schedule

 Tim Sleep, City Carillonneur, prepares the weekly recital schedule.
-Look for the schedule to be posted and updated here throughout 2019.
+Look for the schedule to be posted and updated here from April through December 2020.
+As monthly concerts are finished, they likely will be deleted.

 A few details about the bell-ringing celebration on New Year’s Eve…